Many people would admit to believing that there is a God.

 His plan includes making us his children and getting us to heaven for everyone who believes in him.

-What is God like: He sees everything
+5. God sees everything

 He knows everything about us!